David8127/react-portfolio/README.md

 ## Description

-This application is a personal description of myself and portfolio of some of the projects I have worked on during the coding bootcamp.
+This application is a personal description of myself and portfolio of some of the projects I have worked on throughout the coding bootcamp.
 I built this site using some of the latest technologies and React.
 On the site, the user can see a short paragraph about me, my portfolio of projects, my resume, and a contact form.
 The user can switch between pages using the header navigation.

 ## User Story